 This settlement area has developed substantially over the past 20 years as a holiday and retirement area.
 There is one small reticulated water supply in Pohara Valley.
 Through Change 8, the TRMP identifies at Pohara, the intended development of a new residential area south or inland of Abel Tasman Drive on land currently zoned Rural 2.
 A 2011 review of potential growth identified that the expected residential demand to 2031, could be largely satisfied from land already zoned for residential or rural residential purposes in parts of Pohara, Ligar Bay and Tata Beach.
 However, a recent extreme rainfall event (December 2011) which caused significant damage, particularly in Pohara Valley and Ligar Bay has sparked concern over the suitability of some areas for development.
-This aspect is under investigation and consideration and will inform structure planning work programmed within the ten years.
+This aspect will require further investigation and consideration as part of structure planning work programmed for 2012/13.
 Refer to the attached Pohara/Tarakohe/Tata/Ligar Bay Growth Model map.